nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <br>

 **Aspect: What constitutes duplicate person that should not be added or edited into the AddressBook**
-- **Alternative 1 (Current choice):** Duplicate person is one that has the same name (case-insensitive) and same phone number as an existing person
+- **Alternative 1 (Current choice):** Duplicate person is one that has the same name (case-insensitive) and same phone number as an existing person.
   - **Pros**: Name and phone numbers are identifiers that are commonly recognized by users.
   - **Cons**: Extra logic required to determine equality of different people.
-- **Alternative 2:** A duplicate person is defined more loosely or strictly (e.g. by name only)
+- **Alternative 2:** A duplicate person is defined more loosely or strictly (e.g. by name only).
   - **Pros**: Less logic required to determine equality of different people.
   - **Cons**: Different people could have the same name, but cannot be added into the AddressBook.

 <br>

 **Aspect: What constitutes duplicate appointment that should not be added or edited into the AppointmentBook**
-- **Alternative 1 (Current choice):** Duplicate appointment is one that has same person, date and time, and appointment type as an existing appointment
+- **Alternative 1 (Current choice):** Duplicate appointment is one that has same person, date and time, and appointment type as an existing appointment.
   - **Pros**: Provides a rule to avoid scheduling conflicts of same person.
   - **Cons**: Extra logic required to determine equality of different appointments.
 - **Alternative 2:** Define duplicates with only the date and time